Mr. Jones (1993 film): Plot

-Jones shows up at Howard's house.
+Jones goes to Howard's home.
 Howard deduces that Jones is having another manic episode and contacts Bowen when Jones takes off towards the construction site where he previously tried to jump off the building.
-This time Jones is able to calm himself just as Bowen shows up.
-With Bowen's help Jones has finally accepted the need to treat his condition and the two happily reconcile.
+This time Jones is able to calm himself just as Bowen arrives.
+With Bowen's help, Jones finally accepts the need to treat his condition, and the two happily reconcile.

 Production

 To prepare for the film, Richard Gere, Mike Figgis and Eric Roth studied bipolar disorder.
 Gere met with several people who have the disorder to gain insight and knowledge on what to accurately portray.

 Michelle Pfeiffer gave up the female lead to take on the part of Catwoman in Batman Returns.

 Although it was not released until 1993, most of the filming began to take place in November 1991 and was entirely finished in early 1992.

 Reception

 The film was released to mixed reviews.
+Metacritic, which uses a weighted average, assigned the a score of 47 out of 100, based on 24 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Movie historian Leonard Maltin remarked that "Gere is fine, but his onscreen behavior turns this into The Jester of Tides."
 Indeed, Gere received praise for his performance as the troubled title character.
 Roger Ebert of the Chicago Sun-Times gave the film three out of four stars, but noted that it would have been better if the romance plot between Jones and Libbie was left out, since it appeared forced and contrived.

 The movie debuted at No. 7 at the box office.